hu-macsy/simexpal/docs/command_line_reference.rst

 instances
 ---------

-The instance command can check the availability, and install instances.
+The instance command can check the availability of instances, and install instances.
 It supports the following flags:

 :install:         Installs missing instances.
 This can also trigger a download if an
                   instance resource is configured accordingly.
 With the argument